AMHS offers dozens of clubs. In addition, students are encouraged to start their own club if they do not see their area of interest on the list below.

 NHS serves the school community by providing tutoring for fellow students, help for teachers, and staffing for events.

-The Archbishop Murphy FIRST Robotics team, “Murphy’s Law,” is a team of dedicated students who strive to achieve greater heights in the fields of mathematics, science, technology, engineering, business, and marketing.
-With the guidance of our mentors, the ultimate goal of our team is to create an atmosphere of professionalism, teamwork, and excitement as we field excellent robots to compete in FIRST competitions each year.
+The Archbishop Murphy Robotics team, “Murphy’s Law,” is a team of dedicated students who strive to achieve greater heights in the fields of mathematics, science, technology, engineering, business, and marketing.
+With the guidance of our mentors and coaches, the ultimate goal of our team is to create an atmosphere of professionalism, teamwork, and excitement as we prototype and build excellent robots that will compete in several VEX Robotics competitions each year.
+These competitions are a great way to test your skills, learn from other teams, and have fun!

-For more information, contact Jon Echols & Yanira Gale at firstname.lastname@example.org.
+For more information, contact Yanira Gale at email@example.com.

 Elianna Lucas & Anna Hogenson